onap/policy-parent/docs/development/devtools/smoke/clamp-ac-participant-protocol-smoke.rst

 =============================

 - Automation Composition runtime component docker image is started and running.
-- Participant docker images policy-clamp-cl-pf-ppnt, policy-clamp-cl-http-ppnt, policy-clamp-cl-k8s-ppnt are started and running.
+- Participant docker images policy-clamp-ac-pf-ppnt, policy-clamp-ac-http-ppnt, policy-clamp-ac-k8s-ppnt are started and running.
 - Dmaap simulator for communication between components.
 - mariadb docker container for policy and clampacm database.
 - policy-api for communication between policy participant and policy-framework